Charlie Webb: Brighton & Hove Albion

 He finished as the club's leading scorer in 1912–13, with 13 goals in all competitions, and went on to set a club record for goals scored in the Southern League of 64.
 Though his Ireland career was at an end, Webb continued to be selected in representative teams.
 In September 1912, he scored for the Southern League as the Football League XI beat them 2–1 at Old Trafford, Manchester, and the following season, he was selected for a Southern Alliance eleven to play that league's champions, Croydon Common; among his teammates was Patsy Hendren, the England Test cricketer.
 A serious leg injury sustained in a match against Millwall in November 1914 effectively put an end to his playing career.
+After his playing days, Webb continued to have a significant impact on football.
+On match days, all the gate money used to be taken to Frith Road and stored in a safe in the larder because the banks were not open on Saturdays.
+Webb even sold tickets from the house for cup ties.

+In tribute to his immense contribution to the club, the bus number 665 was named after Charlie Webb in January 2020.
+The name had previously been carried by the Scania Omnidekka bus 615, which was sold in November 2020.
+The buses served as a nod to Webb's lasting impact on both Brighton and Hove Albion and the community.

 First World War

 On the outbreak of war, Brighton & Hove Albion supported the war effort by having a rifle range built at the Goldstone Ground.
 Webb led rifle drill on the pitch, using wooden replicas where there were insufficient actual weapons to go round.
 He re-enlisted as a second lieutenant in the King's Royal Rifle Corps, and served on the Western Front from July 1917.
 Promoted to acting captain (the rank was confirmed after the war), he was leading a patrol near Nesle in March 1918 when they were challenged in French.
 Unfortunately for Webb and his men, the French speakers were German troops.
 Preferring to avoid unnecessary injury or death, Webb surrendered.
 He saw out the duration as a prisoner of war in Mainz, Germany.
 While awaiting repatriation, he received a letter from the chairman of Brighton & Hove Albion offering him the post of team manager, an appointment he took up on his demobilisation in 1919.